madeso/ride/README.md

 * Nothing

-This is a complete rewrite in rust of the current master build.
+This is a complete rewrite in rust of the current master branch.

+For running the current rust consider using on of the following:

+    $ cargo run --features "backend_win32"
+    $ cargo run --features "backend_gtk"

 # Contributing
 I accept pull requests.